Should I start a blog?

 It’s never-ending learning and “taking action” jobs.

 The good news is, it CAN become semi-passive.
-You have to choose an evergreen niche (separate lesson) so that your content never gets obsolete.
-You need to avoid producing contents that becomes out-of-date.
+You have to MIX your content to have evergreen topics (separate lesson) so that your content only becomes 50% obsolete over time.
+You need to avoid producing 100% contents that easily becomes out-of-date.

 You need to learn the art of outsourcing once you have the money to “run your business.”
 A lot of hardcore bloggers can probably afford to outsource 100% of the job involved.
 But it is always good to be involved.
 They know better, and that’s why they are still engaged in their businesses.